 Walking, running, using a StairMaster, and biking or spinning are all good leg workouts for women because they benefit the entire leg, with the one movement working all of the muscle groups.

 Having used a StairMaster Gauntlet Stepmill, I can’t recommend it highly enough.
 If I had the funds and space, I wouldn’t hesitate to buy one.
 The Maxi Climber is an affordable and compact alternative that has helped me tone my legs and butt.

 Some leg workouts for women use devices such as balance boards, stepping platforms, and even agility hoops and ladders.
 All are great for toning and shaping.
 However, the latter three, in particular, also provide enough cardio to raise calorie burn into an effective fat loss range.

 What are Some Other Good Exercises to Tone Legs?

-If your goal is not weight loss, but muscle toning, some of the best exercises to tone legs involve the use of weights.
+If your goal is not weight loss but muscle toning, some of the best exercises to tone legs involve weights.

 Many females avoid weight lifting because of the old myth that women who lift weights develop a bulked-up masculine physique.

-The reality is, an enormous amount of dedication and effort over a long period would need to be put in for a woman to develop muscles to that extent.
+The reality is, an enormous amount of dedication and effort over a long period would be needed for a woman to develop muscles to that extent.